 As long as Union offensives were conducted in isolation, the Confederates could try to shift their weaker forces along interior lines to oppose them with some hope of success.
-Once the strategic coordination of the Union superiority of force and mobility could be asserted to move their forces rapidly and efficiently within and between theatres, the Confederates were doomed to defeat.
-In spring 1865 the resources of the defenders were had been stretched beyond breaking point and the splintered nation was forced to concede that it had been decisively and irrevocably defeated.
+Once the strategic coordination of the Union’s superiority of force and mobility could be asserted to move Union forces rapidly and efficiently within and between theatres, the Confederates were doomed to defeat.
+In spring 1865, the resources of the defenders were stretched beyond breaking point and the splintered nation was forced to concede that it had been decisively and irrevocably defeated.

 THE NAVAL DIMENSION